-Appendix C
+Appendix C Form to Report Contaminated, Damaged, or Missing Materials

-Form to Report Contaminated, Damaged, or Missing Materials
+College and Career Ready Standards (CCRS) Assessment Department of Defense EDUCATION ACTIVITY Form to Report Contaminated, Damaged, or Missing Materials

-DEPARTMENT OF DEFENSE EDUCATION ACTIVITY FORM to Report Contaminated, Damaged, or Missing Materials ge and Career rt Contamiı 2023-2024 College and Career Ready Standards (CCRS) Assessment Form to Report Contaminated, Damaged, or Missing N ccRS) Assessment d, or Missing Materials Schools may use this form to gather the detail.
-Schools will contact their District Assessment and Accountability Instructional Systems Special missing materials.
-Schools will submit an irregularity report within two school days through the DoDEA Testing Irregularities Portal located at https://dodea.sharepoint.com/sites/TestingIrregularities . contact their Dist within two schoo les. rict Assessment and Av ol days through the Dol Schools may use this form to gather the detail.
+Schools may use this form to gather the detail.
 Schools will contact their District Assessment and Accountability Instructional Systems Specialist and DoDEA HQ for missing materials.
+Schools will submit an irregularity report within two school days through the DoDEA Assessment Branch Helpdesk.

+Instructions:

-Schools will submit an irregularity report within two school days through the DoDEA Testing Irregularities Portal located at https://dodea.sharepoint.com/sites/TestingIrregularities.
-Instructions: 1.
-Follow the instructions in the Test Coordinator Manual if test materials become contaminated (Secti 2.
-Then report the incident using this form to describe the circumstances.
-3. Submit the form to Pearson and according to DoDEA policy and guidance, to your DTC or DoDEA HQ. test materials be ircumstances. cy and guidance, come contaminated (S to your DTC or DoDEA Instructions: 1.
-Follow the instructions in the Test Coordinator Manual if test materials become contaminated (Section 4.2.3), damaged (Section 4.2.3), or missing (Section 3.10.2).
-2. Then report the incident using this form to describe the circumstances.
-3. Submit the form to Pearson and according to DoDEA policy and guidance, to your DTC or DoDEA HQ.
-Agency Fall Spring Contact Name Contact Phone and Ext nd Ext Contact Person's Role Contact Email 1 School Name School Organization Code ion Code District Name Complete this fo Email DoDEA (Complete this form and submit the completed form to Pearson via the following Email DoDEACCRS@pearson.com District Organization Code Document Type/Subject/Grade Quantity Security Barcode or Range of Description of Circumstances Example Condo O ELA Toot Booklot Barcode Numbers 123456789-0 Student had a nosebleed on the booklet and it has now been destroyed
+- 1. Follow the instructions in the Test Coordinator Manual if test materials become contaminated (Section 4.2.3), damaged (Section 4.2.3), or missing (Section 3.10.2). - 2.
+Then report the incident using this form to describe the circumstances. - 3.
+Submit the form to Pearson and according to DoDEA policy and guidance, to your DTC or DoDEA HQ.

-Appendix D
+Agency ☐ Spring

+Contact Name Contact Phone and Ext nd Ext

+Contact DoDEA Assessment Branch Helpdesk.

+Contact Email

+School Name School Organization Code ion Code

+District Name Complete this fo Complete this form and submit the completed form to Pearson via the following Email DoDEACCRS@pearson.com

+District Organization Code

+Document Type/Subject/Grade Quantity Security Barcode or Range of Barcode Numbers Description of Circumstances

+Example Grade 4 ELA Test Booklet 1 123456789-0 Student had a nosebleed on the booklet and it has now been destroy according to school or DoDEA protocol.

+eq

-Guidance on Testing Multiple Grades/Courses Concurrently in the Same Testing Environment
+Appendix D Guidance on Testing Multiple Grades Concurrently in the Same Testing Environment

-The purpose of this appendix is to provide additional guidance for schools that wish to schedule multiple testing grades/courses of students in the same testing environment1 at the same time.
+The purpose of this appendix is to provide additional guidance for schools that wish to schedule multiple testing grades of students in the same testing environment at the same time.

-Schools may schedule different grades/courses of students in the same environment at the same time, provided that the unit testing time, content area, and administration script are the same.
+Schools may schedule different grades of students in the same environment at the same time, provided that the unit testing time, content area, and administration script are the same.
 For example, for the English Language Arts/Literacy Unit 1, students in grades 4 and 5 may be combined into the same testing environment because all grades have the same unit testing time and use the same administration script.
 Grade 3 paper-based testing (PBT) must be separate from grades 4 and 5 because the administration directions differ due to different testing materials (i.e., grade 3 has test booklets, but grades 4 and 5 have test booklets and answer documents).
 However, grade 3 computer-based testing (CBT) can be in the same environment as grades 4 and 5, since the directions and materials are the same.
 Guidance on which grades can be combined into the same testing environment is provided on pages 2 through 3.